jhliberty/taskr/README.md

  - The tags `:weekend, :today, :tomorrow, :tray` have a special meaning.
    Tasks tagged:
    - `:today` are highlighted in a different color in the listing and get a higher priority.
    - `:tomorrow` are hidden from the default listing.
-You can list all tasks using the `-L` switch.
+You can list all tasks using the `-a` switch.
    - `:weekend` are visible in the default listing only on weekends.
-You can list all tasks using the `-L` switch.
+You can list all tasks using the `-a` switch.
    - `:tray` are shown on the top and have a different background color, they have the highest priority.
 You can put tasks into your tray when you are working on them, or when you want to tackle a bunch of tasks.
+You can add tasks to your tray with the `-i` switch.
+   - `:hidden` are hidden from the default listing.
+You can hide tasks with the `-o` switch and unhide them with the `-O` switch.
 - Tasks which have a bunch of pluses(`+`) get their priority increased by the number of `+`s.
 On the other hand tasks with minuses(`-`)s in them have lower priorities

 Deleted tasks are copied into the `~/.taskr/tasks.taskr.done` file with a timestamp, we can probably add something in the future which allows us to check the time spent on tasks and give more insight into the kind of tasks we work on.

 ##Features
   - Tagging of tasks
+  - Search tasks by tag
   - Recurring tasks (available in the [dev branch](https://github.com/minhajuddin/taskr/tarball/dev))
   - Contextual task list which changes based on the day of the week (e.g. you may have some tasks to which you want to be shown only on weekends)
   - Simple and powerful configuration using ruby (available in [dev branch](https://github.com/minhajuddin/taskr/tarball/dev))